andresharpe/ClipboardTextTyper/README.md

 ## Requirements

 This script requires [AutoHotkey](https://www.autohotkey.com/) version 2.
-Please refer to the [online documentation](https://www.autohotkey.com/docs/) fof more info. *AutoHotkey* currently only runs on Windows.
+Please refer to the [online documentation](https://www.autohotkey.com/docs/) for more info. *AutoHotkey* currently only runs on Windows.